shuque/zonequery/README.md

-# query_all_auths
+# zonequery
-Query all DNS authoritative servers
+Query all DNS authoritative servers at a zone

 Script to query all the authoritative servers for a zone, for a given query name and type.
-The default output, in text format, provides an abbreviated form of the data in the answer section of the DNS responses.
-With the "-j" option, more complete output is provided in JSON format.
-In either case, the list of RDATA per RRset is presented in sorted order, to make it easier to compare the answers from each server with simple scripts.
+The default output is a detailed machine parseable JSON string.
+The --text option can be used to produce an abbreviated text based output.

 This program can also be invoked as an AWS lambda function via the lambda_handler() function.